© Wiley Periodicals, Inc.

 Illustrations should be numbered in one consecutive series using arabic numerals, and keyed into the text.
 Authors must submit figures at the size they are to appear in GLIA.
 Illustrations need to be 1-column width (8.8 cm) or the smallest size that will convey the essential scientific information.
 For multiple panel figures, 1.5 columns (13 cm) or 2 columns (18 cm) will be allowed if necessary.
 Vertical dimensions can vary, but must not exceed 20 cm.
 Figures should be appropriately lettered and labeled with characters that will be 2-6 mm (8-12 points) high in the final reproduction, using a Serif font, preferably "Times Roman".
 In cases of line drawings that could be reduced, except that some lettering would be illegibly small, the figures may be returned to the authors for re-labeling, thus delaying publication of the manuscript.

 Color Figures.
 Authors are encouraged to submit color illustrations when the color conveys essential scientific information.
 All color figures will be reproduced in full color in the online edition of the journal at no cost to authors.
 Authors are requested to pay the cost of reproducing color figures in print (upon acceptance of the manuscript, the publisher will provide price quotes).
-The publisher will subsidize color reproduction, reducing author costs to $550 for the first page, and $450 for each of the next three pages.
+Color figures for Reviews and Special Issue articles will be printed free of charge.

 Cover Illustrations.
 Authors may submit color figures for consideration as cover illustrations.
 These Figures must be used in the submitted manuscript.